How to redeem cash-back rewards from every major credit card issuer

 - Wells Fargo Propel American Express® card – 20,000 bonus points (worth $200) after you spend $1,000 on purchases within the first three months of card opening

-- Capital One® Quicksilver® Cash Rewards Credit Card – $150 bonus after you spend $500 on purchases within the first three months of account opening
+- Capital One Quicksilver Cash Rewards Credit Card – a one-time $200 cash bonus after you spend $500 on purchases within the first three months of account opening

 How often should you redeem your cash back?

 Deciding when to redeem your cash back is mostly a personal choice, though some issuers do have set minimum redemption amounts.
 It’s also possible with some issuers to set up recurring redemptions; that way you know you’re putting the cash back you earn to good use.
 Sometimes, though, it may make sense to let your cash back balance grow and use it as a kind of savings account.